Jay Manuel: Career

 Manuel has described himself as being in "the business of managing to aesthetic".
-He has worked as a makeup artist and stylist for Vogue, Harper's Bazaar, Marie Claire, Victoria's Secret, Revlon, and CoverGirl.
-Manuel has also worked with noted fashion photographers such as Herb Ritts, Richard Avedon, Annie Leibovitz, and Francesco Scavullo.
-He has been a makeup artist and stylist to celebrities such as Tyra Banks, Naomi Campbell, Iman, Alicia Silverstone, Rebecca Romijn, Rupert Everett, Bridget Moynahan, Angela Bassett, Jada Pinkett Smith, Mýa, Kim Cattrall, Natalie Cole, Toni Braxton, Garcelle Beauvais-Nilon, Vanessa Williams, Patti LaBelle, Rosario Dawson, Pink, David Bowie, and Jennifer Lopez.

 Manuel joined America's Next Top Model in its first cycle in 2003 as the Creative Director.
 For nine years, Manuel featured on every cycle of the show, becoming one of the biggest shows in the United States during this period.
-After 18 seasons with the show, Nigel Barker and J. Alexander didn't return for the 19th cycle as their contracts were not renewed.
+After 18 seasons with the show, Nigel Barker and J. Alexander did not return for the 19th cycle as their contracts were not renewed.
 Following the announcement, Manuel decided to leave the show.
-The controversial move by Tyra Banks led to a media frenzy around Manuel and the show.
-The radical personnel change didn't work and the show was cancelled three years later, being renewed on December 12, 2016, on VH1.
+The show was cancelled three years later, being renewed on December 12, 2016, on VH1.

 Manuel was the host and lead judge of the second and third cycles of Canada's Next Top Model, a spin-off to ANTM.
 He also made a cameo appearance in Degrassi Takes Manhattan, as well as playing himself in an episode of the comedy-drama television series Being Erica.

-In 2011, Manuel released a clothing line for Sears Canada by the name of Attitude.
-In 2014, Manuel launched Jay Manuel Beauty, a prestige line of cosmetics based on a new Filter Finish Collection technology.
+In 2014, Manuel launched Jay Manuel Beauty, a line of cosmetics based on a new Filter Finish Collection technology.
 Manuel was announced as a judge for the Miss Universe 2017 beauty pageant in early 2017.
 He was one of the six final judges who crowned Demi-Leigh Nel-Peters as Miss Universe 2017 at the event in Las Vegas, Nevada.

 In May 2020, Manuel and his America's Next Top Model colleague, Miss J. Alexander, began a weekly Instagram Live series, later syndicated to Facebook and YouTube, based on their experiences working on the show.